TU Darmstadt Publishing Fund

 Hybrid journals (subscription journals with an OA option)

-• An article fee is charged for each publication: EUR 2,500 (net) for Elsevier journals, EUR 6,450 (net) for Cell Press or The Lancet.
-This fee will increase by 3% annually from 2025.
+- An article fee is charged for each publication: EUR 2,575 (net) for Elsevier journals, EUR 6,708 (net) for Cell Press or The Lancet.
+This fee will increase by 3% annually.

-• For publications with an acceptance date before 1 August 2024, the article fees are paid centrally by ULB.
+- For publications with an acceptance date before 1 August 2024, the article fees were paid centrally by ULB.

-• From 1 August 2024 (acceptance date), a fixed amount of EUR 1,400 (gross) per OA article will be paid centrally.
-The remaining costs will be borne by the authors, research groups or departments.
+- From 1 August 2024 (acceptance date), a fixed amount of EUR 1,400 (gross) per OA article will be paid centrally.
+The remaining costs will be borne by the authors, research groups or institutes.

-• Closed access publishing in hybrid journals will no longer be possible free of charge from the effective date.
-These costs will be borne by corresponding authors or their departments or institutes.
+- Closed access publishing in hybrid journals will no longer be possible free of charge from the effective date.
+These costs will be borne by corresponding authors or their research groups or institutes.

 Gold Open Access journals (fully open access journals)

-• Publication costs can be subsidised with a maximum of EUR 1,400 (gross) by TU Darmstadt OA Fund.
-The funding criteria can be found at the top of this page.
+- Publication costs can be subsidised with a maximum of EUR 1,400 (gross) by TU Darmstadt OA Fund, provided that the eligibility criteria are met (see list towards top of this page).

 When submitting the article, please indicate the affiliation as submitting corresponding author according to the Publication guidelines (opens in new tab): Technische Universität Darmstadt or Technical University of Darmstadt.